VoiceOfZen/SciGraph/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-CHANGE THIS PART by me

-**This project is part of a graduation thesis focused on AI-driven scientific data processing.**
+**It is developed as part of a graduation thesis focused on AI-driven scientific data processing.**